Are 'correct' belief systems really necessary or good as a framework for organising?

 I have had people get annoyed with me when I described their Marxian ideas as ‘an interesting point of view’.
 But that’s exactly how I see those ideas and how I know I will always see them, no matter how much Marx or marxian thought I read, and no matter if I see the M-C-M circulatory form, or some other marxian concept, as useful sometimes.
 The notion of ‘capitalism’ itself is to me a particular viewpoint, so I am unlikely to use the concept in anything more than a casual sense.
 It is not a ‘true’ description of the world against which I would be willing to define myself.

 The question people often ask now is, in the absence of a shared ideological framework, how do we create collective action?
 But this is an odd question.
 I think most collective action happens in the absence of a shared ideological framework.
 People unite around particular things for wildly differing reasons, even when they are claiming to be ideologically united.
 I suspect that leftist organising would often be more effective if it gave up on the notion of ideological unity and instead united around campaigns to improve the conditions of people’s lives.
+We might regard all aspects of political organising as encounters in which we all learned about the world, rather than a chance to express our beliefs.

 Now it’s true that your viewpoint on the world affects the actions you may wish to take – this was visible in the division between ‘liberals’ and ‘radicals’ in Occupy camps – but in the end I suspect that ‘radical’ action will only ever come out of desperation for change.
 The arguments we have amongst those of us who do not have that desperation are probably more important as social interactions than as deciders of the future.
 Moments of change will happen despite the ideologies and despite the arguments over how change should be brought about.
+Our ideas can influence those moments a little but will probably be relegated to the position of a mouse pushing against the tiller of a great ship.

 To put it another way, even when people rallied under the banner of Marxian thought, I think it was more the wish to improve their lives that brought them together, not the ideology itself.
 The use of ideological rhetoric as a social glue to hold these campaigns together has a mixed record, to say the least.
 I do not think that polishing up the ideology a bit – making it anti-hierarchical, say – will make ideology a better uniting force.
 For myself, and I suspect for a lot of people inclined towards leftist ideas but not active in politics, it would be preferable to find some other way of creating the social cohesion necessary to help us act together.